K-ayesha/Additive-Manufacturing-Prototype/README.md

 ![Verification](Printing_V.JPG)

 Upon sucessful completion of the 3D printing, we had our chess piece protype made using plastic.
 A picture of our printed chess piece can be seen below:

 ![Chess Piece](ChessP.jpg)

+Following is also a poster that we presented to explain what other different traditional manufacturing processes could be used for our protype and the advantages of using STL printing above all:

 ![Poster Presentation](Poster_Presentation.jpg)